siripersson/photobooth/README.md

 # photobooth

-A camera application to take pictures
+A camera application to take pictures and save them to yuor computer